nikija/public/content/users/commander-web/reports/sales/occupancy-report.md

 title: Occupancy Report
 ---

-## Occupancy
+### Occupancy Filter
 The Occupancy Report is a schematic overview of all room types, the number of rooms in each category and the business-on-the-books for each room-type per day.
-The overview offers insights into Occupancy, Average Daily Rate and Rooms Booked.
+The overview offers insights into Occupancy, Availability, Average Daily Rate and Rooms Booked and the sales rates.

 The report opens up with net rates (exclusive of VAT and exclusive of products such as breakfast).
-To include the VAT, tick the box at the top and run the report again.
-The report standardly opens a month period starting from today with end date 1 month later.
+To include the VAT, tick the value filter at the top and run the report again.
+The report standardly opens a 14 day period starting from today.
 You can run the report for any length of time.
 Note that the “Total” column will add up the business for the entire period, not per month.

-When you export the report into Excel, it breaks down the results by room type, and all numbers are split in separate columns allowing easy manipulation and review of the numbers.
+When you export the report into Excel, it breaks down the results by result group in separate tabs allowing easy manipulation and review of the numbers.

 Through the usage of colour, you are quickly able to spot busy dates, which have a darker colour or overbookings, which are highlighted in red.

 Below the occupancy charge, you will also see a chart that highlights the total available rooms per category per date.

-## Availability Report
+### Availability Filter

 The Availability Report is a schematic overview of all room types, the number of rooms in each category, and the rooms booked on each date by room type.
 Similar to the occupancy report it uses colors (dark=busys & light=quiet) to higlight when you have a lot of room booked.